JRRS1982/Online-marketplace/class_structure.md

 Class: Checkout

 - attributes: basket - hold a number of item objects.
+- attributes: promotional rules class is probably going to have to be passed to the checkout as an argument for calculation in the total.
 - method: scan - receives an argument of an item and adds it to the basket.
 - method: total - calculates the price of the objects in the basket and returns the price after any promotion, probably hides some logic here.